mikeysoftware/superformula-fullstack/README.md

 Launches the Storybook component library runner in the interactive watch mode.\
 Interactive components are displayed in their different states and variants.

+### `npm run cypress`

+Launches the Cypress testing interface in watch mode.\
+Test Specifications are preloaded and ready to be demonstrated/tested.

 ## Project Structure

     ├── src                         # Source files